NamanAgarwal1334/CODSOFT/README.md

 > GUI Framework(Tkinter)

 Acknowledgments :
-This project was developed as part of the CodSoft program.
+These projects are developed as part of the CodSoft internship.
 Special thanks to the CodSoft team for their support and guidance.

 Contact :
 For any inquiries or feedback, please contact me at namanagarwal1334@gmail.com.